xraisen/Agentic-AI/IMPLEMENTATION_SUMMARY.md

 - Sensitive operations prompt the user for authorization
 - Permissions can be time-limited
 - System commands are filtered and require explicit permission
+- Windows system manipulation features require explicit user approval
+- Registry operations support rollback for safety
+- Privilege elevation requires user consent
 - All operations are logged for auditing

 ## Conclusion

-The implemented components provide a secure, robust framework for Agentic AI to interact with the file system, execute system commands, and maintain conversation history.
+The implemented components provide a secure, robust framework for Agentic AI to interact with the file system, manipulate Windows system components, execute system commands, and maintain conversation history.
 This enables the AI to be more helpful while maintaining appropriate security boundaries and user control.